devsecopsbiz/cookbook/README.md

 - Have tracked bugs for some period of time on which to generate a trend report.

-## Create a view to only include Active bugs
+## Create a view to only include Approved bugs

 <img src="img/open-analytics-views-vert.png" width="400">